fegexchange/assets/README.md

 - `decimals` : number of decimals your token supports
 - `website` : official website of your token
 - `explorer` : url of your token's info page on the block explorers
+- `refelections` : does your token recieve reflections, boolean true|false
 - `social`: key/value pair of your token's social media links

 Example of Valid JSON